 Not enough ground beef?
 Sub in lamb or chorizo

-Maybe you are trying to cut down on the amount of red meat on your plate or you're simply trying to make a pound of ground beef go a little further.
+Maybe you're trying to cut down on the amount of red meat on your plate, or you're simply trying to make a pound of ground beef go a little further.
 Regardless, adding a second protein to your burgers is the most flavorful way to go.
 My two picks this summer are going to be lamb — which has a kind of a strong, earthy flavor — and chorizo, which adds some fat and spice to the mix.

 Play around with ratios until you find what flavor profile works best for you.
 A safe place to start is two parts ground beef to one part lamb or chorizo.